orxfun/orx-parallel/README.md

 assert_eq!(sum, (1..=10_000).sum());
 ```

-You may also implement your own `ParRunner`, either for a specific workload or to explore different scheduling tradeoffs more generally.
+You may also implement your own `ParRunner`, either to tune a specific workload or to explore different scheduling ideas.

 For implementation guidance, see [`parallel_runner.md`](https://github.com/orxfun/orx-parallel/blob/main/docs/parallel_runner.md).

-This separation makes it easy to:

-- tune per-workload execution behavior
-- prototype custom runners and benchmark new scheduling ideas

 ## Use Transformations: Safe Mutable Per-Thread State